eclipse-archived/ceylon-lang.org/blog/2015-06-03-generic-function-refs.md

 Finally, an ordinary value function can constrain its arguments using a type annotation like `Float x`.
-A type function can do the same thing, albiet with a more cumbersome syntax:
+A type function can do the same thing, albeit with a more cumbersome syntax:

 <!-- try: -->